 The Creek pecan is incredibly productive and will have you keeping more delicious pecans than you’ll know what to do with in no time!

-This handsome pecan cultivar is one of the most disease-resistant varieties to date and has exceptional scab resistance.
+This handsome papershell pecan tree variety is one of the most disease-resistant varieties to date and has exceptional scab resistance.
 This pecan cultivar will begin producing after as few as five years, making it an extremely fast yielding pecan tree.

-The key to successful use of this variety is managing the crop load.
+The key to successful use of this variety is managing the crop load in the early spring growing season.
 Due to its precocity, the Creek will more than likely have to be pruned after the first years of production to ensure the nut quality remains high.

 The Creek’s nut size is slightly more long and narrow than average, with around 54 nuts per pound and 48% kernel.
-Harvest date for these pecans is in early to mid October.
-Trees produce more and more pecans each year after planting.
-This is a papershell pecan tree meaning its nuts are easy to crack.
+Early ripening harvest date for the pecans is in early October to mid October.
+These carya illinoinensis pecan fruit trees produce more and more pecans each year after planting.

 Pecans need thorough watering the first few years of planting to establish a large root system.
 You may want to set up a watering schedule or buy something like a Tree Gator.

 Looking for a papershell pecan for sale?
 Shop the Creek Pecan tree for sale.